WMAT01/TheOMP/07-Governence.md

 * CLO: 	Chief Licensing Officer		(The Whip)
 * CFO: 	Chief Financial Officer 	(Cost-Cutter)

 These individuals are charged with the foundation and continued development of the project, to serve its Mission Statement in the interest of the current Vision of Success.
+They are elected by the Executive Board (see below).

 ## Technical Divisions: